-Heritage College (Officer Campus) has secured a funding boost of $4.9m to develop the existing primary facilities in figures released this week from the Victorian government.
+Heritage College (Officer Campus) has secured a funding boost of $4.9 million to develop the existing primary facilities in figures released this week from the Victorian government.

 As Officer and surrounds continue to experience significant population growth, the funding boost is a confident investment by the state government in the region.

-Principal of Heritage College, Mr Sonny Aiono says of the announcement, “we look forward to commencing works early 2020 to extend the existing primary facilities at Heritage College Officer.
-We’re grateful for the state government’s support in providing this substantial funding, which will allow us to meet the demands of the growth in the community.”
+Principal of Heritage College, Mr Sonny Aiono says of the announcement, “We look forward to commencing works early 2020 to extend the existing primary facilities at Heritage College Officer.
+We are grateful for the state government’s support in providing this substantial funding, which will allow us to meet the demands of the growth in the community.”